 Spiked Thin Mint Milkshake

 If you're lucky enough to have a box of Thin Mints tucked away in your freezer, why not make these adult milkshakes?
 Combine chocolate and mint chip ice cream with cocoa powder, peppermint schnapps, tequila, and cookies for a lightly boozy dessert with lots of chocolate flavor.
 Garnish with whipped cream and crumbled Thin Mints, and you have a milkshake worthy of using a sleeve of your precious cookies.
-Got a different brand of Girl Scout cookies lingering?
-Good thing we've got five other booze-spiked options up our sleeves.

 Chocolate-Covered Caramel-Filled Shortbread Cookies (A.K.A.
 Homemade Twix)